Peliha-ip/Burrowed-Bonds/README.md

 - Renaming a rabbit "Bonnie" or "Bugs Bunny" will change its texture to match either character.
 - Renaming a chicken "Chica" will match its texture to match the animatronic from Five Nights at Freddy's.
 - Renaming a toucan "Sam" will change its texture to match the mascot of the famous cereal "Froot Loops".
-- Jackalopes can be tamed with carrots.
+- Jackalopes can be tamed with any vegetable, preferably green leaves.
 Having a jackalope is very helpful when dealing with hornets.
 - Baseball bats can be enchanted with bane of arthropods.
 - Diadectes can convert veggies into diadectes scales.
 These scales can be used to create landbound totems.
 - Landbound totems make crops grow faster, grass spread faster, saplings grow faster, and disable hostile mobs in a radius of 20 blocks.